wpswings/woo-one-click-upsell-funnel/README.txt

 [**Download Now!!**](https://downloads.wordpress.org/plugin/woo-one-click-upsell-funnel.zip)

-== WHAT’S INCLUDED IN OUR FREE ONE CLICK UPSELL FUNNEL WORDPRESS PLUGIN ==

-**1) Pop-Up on Exit Intent**: Using The WooCommerce Upsell Plugin You can enable the pop-up on exit intent feature, allowing you to show a pop-up on upsell offer pages when a customer tries to exit the browser, this can be an ultimate upselling hack for your business.
+== WHAT’S INCLUDED IN OUR FREE ONE CLICK UPSELL FUNNEL WORDPRESS PLUGIN == **1) Pop-Up on Exit Intent**: Using the WooCommerce Upsell Plugin you can enable the pop-up on exit intent feature, allowing you to show a pop-up on upsell offer pages when a customer tries to exit the browser, this can be an ultimate upselling hack for your business.

 **2) Unlimited Funnels with an Unlimited Number of Offers**: With the Wordpress Sales Funnel plugin, you can create unlimited sales funnels with any number of Upsell and Cross-Sell Offers.
 Show your customers multiple post-purchase offers in a single sales funnel which increases the impulse buys, average order value, and revenue of your store.